-What kind of crust is best in chicken pot pie?
+What kind of crust is best in a pot pie?

 I went all out and made homemade pie crusts for this meal.
 You should definitely do this as well.
 But, I know as well as anyone how little time us moms have to make dinner, so feel free to take another awesome shortcut and use a premade pie crust from the freezer section!

 I’ve seen chicken pot pie recipes where people use pre-made biscuits from a can or bisquick.
 I’m not a fan of either.

 In my opinion, the very best chicken pot pie recipes are made with a homemade all-butter pie crust.

 How do you make homemade Chicken Pot Pie?

 - To make your homemade chicken pot pie, you will need to start by preheating the oven.

 - After that, you will heat oil over a medium high heat in a heavy bottom pot or dutch oven.
 Once your chicken is a golden brown, remove it from the pan and let it cool for a bit.
 Then you will need to shred the meat.